 Histoplasmosis often does not cause symptoms.
 When symptoms happen, they may be:

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.

-Antifungal medication may be needed if symptoms last for more than 1 month.
+Antifungal medicine may be needed if symptoms last for more than 1 month.
 It may be used for life in those with weak immune systems.

 Centers for Disease Control and Prevention

 Azar MM, Hage CA. Clinical perspectives in the diagnosis and management of histoplasmosis.
 Clin Chest Med.
 2017;38(3):403-415.